 Examples of Consequential Loss

 - Let us take the example of a high-octane and technologically equipped car.
-It is to be noted that the engine of a car when ignited or turned on utilizes the principle of combustion.
+Here we note that the engine of the car, when ignited or turned on, utilizes the principle of combustion.
 The process of combustion in the motor vehicle happens in such a way that when the air valve or the pipe of the car tends to take in the air present around it and compress it to ignite the fuel of the motor vehicle to drive the car.

-- However, when a car drives through the waterlogged area, the water tends to channel itself to the engine and hence hampering the process of combustion.
+- However, when a car drives through the waterlogged area, the water tends to channel itself to the engine and hampers the process of combustion.
 When the driver unknowingly turns on the car, the engine may go into the seizure and hence get damaged.

-- Such a loss to the engine on account of water seeping into the engine through the air valve is regarded as a hydrostatic loss.
-The hydrostatic loss is termed as the case of consequential loss.
-Such a loss is not covered under the terms and conditions of a conventional motor vehicle policy.
-The hydrostatic loss or loss to the engine on account of waterlogging is regarded as a certain event and not as an uncertain event.
+- Such loss on account of water seeping into the engine through air valve is regarded as a hydrostatic loss.
+The hydrostatic loss is a case of consequential loss.
+Such a damages don’t cover under the terms and conditions of a conventional motor vehicle policy.
+The hydrostatic loss or damage to the engine due to waterlogging is regarded as a certain event and not an uncertain event.